chililisoup/BigSignWriter/README.md

 ### `config/bigsignwriter/config.json`
 Contains coordinates for where to place this mod's buttons in the sign edit gui, offset from the center of the screen.
 Also contains `defaultCharacterSeparator`, which sets the default separator string to place between characters, and is a single space by default.
 May be overridden by fonts.
+These settings can be modified in-game when both [YACL](https://modrinth.com/mod/yacl) and [Mod Menu](https://modrinth.com/mod/modmenu) are installed.

 <hr>